Tamwyn001/CrystalMusicLibrary/readme.md

 1. Download the executables from the latest release [here](https://github.com/Tamwyn001/CrystalMusicLibrary/releases/tag/v1.0.0).
 2. Unzip the files to a folder.
 3. Open the ```.env``` file and set the variables:

+   It may be not visible at first.
+In Windows go under display > show hidden files.

    **Avoid spaces next to the = signs**
     ```env
     CML_DATA_PATH='./data'